Dantferno/miniProject/README.md

 ## Logic

+The character creation controls the model Character, and creates it

 The character creation is handled by a specific class : CharacterCreation.
 It reflects page 88 of the rules book as well as the GUI.
 The character generation is made step by step (from 0 to 5).
-Each stepis a view of the GUI.
+Each step is a view of the GUI.
-For example, for the step 0, the GUI will ask for the name, player, generation, sir, etc. By clicking "next", those informations will be fed to the character creation method "stepZero".
+For example, for the step 0, the GUI asks for the name, player, generation, sir, etc. By clicking "next", those informations are fed to the character creation method "stepZero".
 At the end the CharacterCreation class returns the Character object.

 \